 PUBLIC INTEREST SCHOLARS PROGRAM

 Each year, the Public Interest Committee invites a select group of qualified admitted applicants to Villanova Law for a half-day selection event with Villanova faculty, current Public Interest Scholars, and influential alumni and public servants.
 Upon completion of the event, a small number of participants will be chosen as PISP Scholars.
-The annual PISP selection event is held in early March, and to be considered, applicants must apply and be admitted to Villanova Law no later than February 15.
+The annual PISP selection event is held in early March.

 PISP Scholars are required to perform a total of 200 hours of approved pro bono legal service during their three years of law school and are also required to participate in one clinical course of their choice, plus a second semester in either the Advanced Advocacy Clinic or a non-judicial externship for credit.
 PISP Scholars are expected to satisfy the law school's research paper writing requirement by writing on a public interest topic, to plan (with all PISP Scholars) events at the law school to promote awareness of public interest work, and to work in a legal capacity for a public interest organization for both of their summers at Villanova Law.
 Upon graduation, PISP Scholars are expected, but not required, to engage in at least three years of public interest legal employment within their first five years of post-law school employment.